thoughtbot/write-yourself-a-roguelike/book/introduction/tooling.md

 \includegraphics[width=\linewidth]{images/ncurses-example.png}

 This screen was created using Ncurses.
 So why do *we* need Ncurses?
 After all, we're just writing a simple game.
 Using Ruby let's try to do something simple like clearing the screen.
-If you're on OSX you might have written something like:
+If you're on macOS you might have written something like:

 ```ruby
 system("clear")